A little paper zine, full of articles for you to read in your cabin. (Or, on the beach, on a plane, a train, or your sofa)

 - I read on a screen all day for work, so taking time to read on a physical zine custom curated by me makes my leisure reading really enjoyable.
 Great quality printing and integrates really well with my pocket.
 Jülz, engineer.

-You can get a monthly edition that fits how much you read.
+You’ll get a monthly edition that fits how much you read.
 The fancy thing to do is get us to print for you, but if you live somewhere that we don’t post to, or if you have an expensive printer and a burning desire to use it, you can get a PDF copy.

 1 hour ⏳📖 $10